Data Model

 Specimens in Containers

 In situations where space or materials are limited, it is possible that multiple Specimens are stored in a unique container.
 This approach is clearly not ideal because it can lead to cross-contamination and make actual Specimen tracing more complex.
-However, the data model has Container Identifier as a property of Specimens (see Data Dictionary).
+However, the data model has a Container Identifier as a Specimen property (see Data Dictionary).
 Specific properties for each individual Specimen within the container, such as type, quantity, etc, should allow their visual identification within the container.

 Diagnostics